-Our military has been vigilant and active in other areas and with other missions to keep America and our partners safe.
-We decapitated al-Qa'ida and pushed this terrorist network decidedly closer to strategic defeat through the successful special forces operation targeting Osama Bin Laden.
-We supported NATO in its UN mission to protect civilians in Libya allowing them to end Muammar Qaddafi's tyrannical rule.
+Our military has been vigilant and active in other areas and with other missions to keep America and our allies safe.
+We decimated al Qaeda and pushed this terrorist network decidedly closer to strategic defeat.
+We supported NATO in its UN mission to protect civilians in Libya, allowing them to end Muammar Qaddafi's tyrannical rule.
 We responded quickly to the devastating earthquakes and tsunami that struck Japan, saving lives and acting on our commitment to this key ally.
 We fended off cyber intrusions against our military's computer networks and systems.
 And we helped counter aggression and provocation from Iran and North Korea.